Conversion of the Jews (future event): In church history

+It has been argued that it was the German Pietist leader Phillip Jacob Spener who understood the conversion of the Jews to be a central task given to Christianity writ large—at least as expressed in his 1675 publication Pia Desiderata; he added his own apocalyptic speculations, as well.
+In his estimation, Jesus would not return until the church writ large had obeyed the command to preach the Christian gospel "to the Jew first", echoing the words of Paul the Apostle in the New Testament.
+Spener's successor, August Hermann Francke, as leader of the German Pietists, developed sophisticated methods of Jewish proselytizing from the movement's base at the University of Halle.
+The Pietist influence significantly shaped British evangelicals in the early 19th century, leading to the founding of the London Society for Promoting Christianity Amongst the Jews in 1809.

-The conversion of the Jews continued to be the hope of British evangelicals in the 18th and 19th centuries.
-Iain Murray says of Charles Simeon that "the conversion of the Jews was perhaps the warmest interest in his life", and that he would choose the conversion of 6 million Jews over the conversion of 600 million Gentiles, since the former would lead to the latter.
+The mass conversion of the Jews continued to be the hope of British evangelicals in the 18th and 19th centuries.
+Iain Murray said of Charles Simeon that "the conversion of the Jews was perhaps the warmest interest in his life" and that he would choose the conversion of 6 million Jews over the conversion of 600 million gentiles, since the former would ostensibly lead to the latter.
 It was also a key concern of the Church of Scotland, which in 1839 sent Robert Murray M'Cheyne and Andrew Bonar to Palestine on a "Mission of Inquiry into the state of the Jews".

-The conversion of the Jews plays a part in some, but not all, premillennial dispensationalist thinking.
-Hal Lindsey, one of the most popular American promoters of dispensationalism, has written in The Late Great Planet Earth that per Ezekiel (39:6-8), after Jews fight off a "Russian" invasion, Jews will see this as a miracle and convert to Christianity.
+The mass conversion of the Jews plays a central role in dispensationalism.
+Hal Lindsey, one of the most influential American promoters of dispensationalism, wrote in The Late Great Planet Earth that, per Ezekiel (39:6–8), after Jews fight off a "Russian" invasion, Jews will see this as a miracle and convert to Christianity.

-On occasions people have predicted a specific date for this event to occur.
-Henry Archer, for example, in his 1642 work The Personall Reigne of Christ Upon Earth, predicted the conversion of the Jews to occur in the 1650s, 1290 years (a number derived from Daniel 12:11) after Julian the Apostate.
+Occasionally, Christians have predicted a specific date for this event.
+Henry Archer, for example, in his 1642 work The Personall Reigne of Christ Upon Earth, expected the mass conversion of Jews to occur in the 1650s: 1290 years (a number derived from Daniel 12:11) after Julian the Apostate's reign.